logos-maker/RST-Framework/README.md

 # Framework for making audio plugins in C code
 RST is small/tiny Cross Platform Audio Framework making audio Plugins in C Code.
 It can be used for making VST2 instruments/synthesizers and effects with graphical user interfaces.
+It's also possible to make plugin hosts with the The RST header file RST.h

 What you can do with it...
 - Plugins for DAW's compatible with the VST2 standard.